Root Sports Northwest: History

 In the 2025 season, MLB Local Media assumed production duties for Mariners broadcasts on Root Sports, and the network introduced a direct-to-consumer (DTC) streaming subscription known as Root Sports Stream.
-On September 26, 2025, days before the end of the Mariners' regular season, the team announced that Root Sports would close, with MLB Local Media taking over the team's distribution rights starting in 2026.
-As the Mariners already directly employ the network's talent and crew, no on-air staff changes are likely to occur, though The Seattle Times reported that more than 25 network staffers are expected to be laid off on or around November 3, 2025.
+On September 26, 2025, days before the end of the Mariners' regular season, the team announced that Root Sports would close, with MLB Local Media taking over the team's distribution rights the following year.
+As the Mariners already directly employed the network's talent and crew, no on-air staff changed, although more than 25 network staffers were expected to be laid off on or around November 3.
+Root Sports Northwest's streaming platform shut down on December 14, with the channel officially ceasing operations on December 31.
+The Mariners worked with MLB Local Media to create Mariners.TV as a streaming and broadcast replacement for the 2026 season, with KING-TV and 21 other stations agreeing to air 10 games on terrestrial television throughout the team's broadcast region.

 Programming

 Seattle Mariners

-Root Sports holds the regional television rights to the Seattle Mariners of Major League Baseball, producing and televising over 150 live regular season games (out of 162 total), along with 30-plus-minute pregame and post-game shows that air before and after all telecasts produced by the network.
-Other Mariners programming on the network includes live Spring Training games, Mariners All Access, which includes both weekly editions during the regular season and several other in-season and off-season specials each year, and Mariners Mondays, a three-hour weekly program that airs during the winter months that highlights memorable games and moments from the past season.
+Root Sports held the regional television rights to the Seattle Mariners of Major League Baseball, producing and televising over 150 live regular season games (out of 162 total), along with 30-plus-minute pregame and post-game shows that air before and after all telecasts produced by the network.
+Other Mariners programming on the network included live Spring Training games, Mariners All Access, which included both weekly editions during the regular season and several other in-season and off-season specials each year, and Mariners Mondays, a three-hour weekly program that aired during the winter months that highlighted memorable games and moments from the past season.

 Prime Sports Network began Mariners' broadcasts in 1994, with sixteen of the scheduled 88 televised games; the remainder were broadcast over-the-air on KSTW.
 A players' strike canceled the last quarter of the season and the first several weeks of the season.

 Seattle Seahawks

-Root Sports carries shoulder programming for the NFL's Seattle Seahawks, airing head coach Pete Carroll's weekly press conference, branded as Seahawks Press Pass, and the team's weekly magazine program, Seahawks All Access.
+Root Sports carried shoulder programming for the NFL's Seattle Seahawks, airing head coach Pete Carroll's weekly press conference, branded as Seahawks Press Pass, and the team's weekly magazine program, Seahawks All Access.